Recommended Trails

 Time & Distance: It is 7.7 miles to Gemini Bridges from the east side (near Highway 191) or 5.6 miles from the west side (starting at Highway 313), a total of 13.3 miles.
 Allow about 3 hours for the whole trip, plus your return time.

-Trail Description: Reset your odometer when you turn off highway 191.
-Pass through the parking area, cross a set of railroad tracks and go left following a wide dirt road which parallels highway 191.
-The road will turn west and start to climb.
+Trail Description: Pass through the parking area, cross a set of railroad tracks and go left.
+The road will start to make a steep climb.
 At the high point along this ledge road, don’t be distracted.
 Pay close attention to traffic which can be heavy at certain times of the year.
 This road accesses many trails in the area and is extremely popular.
 Continue south as the road descends and swings a little right through a wide valley.
 After passing Gooney Bird Rock, other roads head in various directions, but the main road is well traveled.
-At 4.7 miles, turn right at a T and climb a steep hill.
-Turn right at 5.1 miles and again at 5.3 miles a sign indicates Bull Canyon Trail to the left.
-Bull Canyon takes you down to the bottom of the bridges.
-Make an important left turn at 6.1 miles.
-Soon you begin crossing slickrock marked with painted dashed lines.
-At 7.0 stay right as a lesser road goes left.
-At 7.3 bear left (05).
-A larger road comes in from the right at 7.5.
-You will exit on this road later.
+Follow the signs for Gemini Bridges.
+Bull Canyon Trail will go to the left, this will take you to the bottom of the bridges.
+You begin crossing slickrock marked with painted dashed lines.
+The trail then turns into sand.
+If visiting the bridges.
 It is required that you park where the fenced area is and walk about 100 yards to the Gemini Bridges.
 Be very careful exploring on and around the bridges.
 It is a long way down!

 SHAFER TRAIL

-Time & Distance: From the trailhead to the pavement on byway 279 is 18.2 miles.
-Allow approximately 2.5 hours on the trail and an additional 30 to 45 minutes on byway 279 back to highway 191.
+Time & Distance: Trail is 18.2 miles.
+Allow approximately 2.5 hours on the trail and an additional 30 to 45 minutes travel time.

-Location: Southwest of Moab, west of Kane Creek Road.
-Go south on Main Street in Moab and turn right at the McDonald’s Restaurant on Kane Creek Rd.
-Keep left at the first stop sign and headed south along the Colorado River.
+Location: Southwest of Moab, on Kane Creek Road.
+Stay left on Kane Creek road following the Colorado River.
 The pavement ends at 4.7 miles and the road will swing left away from the river.

 Attractions: This drive has some spectacular scenery.
 Plan to stop to see ancient petroglyphs on a large boulder next to the road at Birthing Rock.